graezykev/explain-nuance-git-merge-rebase/README.md

 There are some basic principles in using rebase like "**Don’t rebase a branch that’s been published remotely**" and "**Create a backup branch from the tip of the branch you’re about to rebase**" etc.

-> Choosing between merge and rebase based on your project’s need is a very broad topic which is not within my topic scope in this post, I found a better learning material for your information: [Differences Between Git Merge and Rebase — and Why You Should Care](https://blog.git-init.com/differences-between-git-merge-and-rebase-and-why-you-should-care/#conclusion).
+> Choosing between merge and rebase based on your project’s need is a very broad topic which is not comprehensively covered within my topic scope in this post, I found a better learning material for your information: [Differences Between Git Merge and Rebase — and Why You Should Care](https://blog.git-init.com/differences-between-git-merge-and-rebase-and-why-you-should-care/#conclusion).

 ## Key Takeaways: Merge or Rebase?